 De Waterkant Cottages & Apartments is fully open for all guests and unlike hotels, guest houses and B&B's we are in the unique position to be able to provide exclusive guest usage to large self-contained luxury properties.

 All guests need to provide copies of I.D.'s or passports; this documentation needs to be sent in advance of check-in date.
 We are required by law to hold this information and if required onpass to government as valid proof to be able to accommodate you.
-Only named guests on the booking form, that have completed our COVID-19 screening and declaration form, are permitted in the property.
+Only named guests on the booking form, that have completed our COVID-19 screening and declaration form, are allowed to over-night in the property.
 We only allow a maximum of 2 day visitors and these must vacate the property before 9pm in line with the current curfew.
 Overnight visitors will be charged as an extra guest and need to be registered, have had their temperature taken and complete our COVID declaration form.
 We appreciate your complete cooperation in this matter for the health and safety of everyone.

 Please read our Rates Page which details specific details relating to Booking Conditions COVID-19 and Cancellation Policy COVID-19.